-Table 4 to Table 6 summarise the open responses to follow-up questions asked of those who (strongly) disagreed with any of the feedback statements in panels (b) to (d) of Figure 64.
-The reasons given by some of those who disagreed that they were able to understand the choices suggest that, in fact, they did not disagree at all.
-The most frequent responses were 'Did understand' and 'Clear/well explained - simple/concise', as shown in Table 4.
+The open responses to follow-up questions asked of those who (strongly) disagreed with any of the feedback statements in panels (b) to (d) of Figure 6 are summarised in Appendix E. The reasons given by some of those who disagreed that they were able to understand the choices suggest that, in fact, they did not disagree at all.
+The most frequent responses were 'Did understand' and 'Clear/well explained - simple/concise'.